wusai2333/trib/doc/lab1.md

 Now all you need to do for the client half is to fill in the code skeleton with the correct RPC logic.

-To do an RPC call, we need to import the `rpc` package, so at the start of `client.go` file, lets import `rpc` after the package name statement.
+To do an RPC call, we need to import the `rpc` package, so at the start of the `client.go` file, let's import `rpc` after the package name statement.

 ```
 import (